Fit as a Mama Bear

 Notes

-• make sure to let the mixture sit for a few minutes after mixing the ingredients together.
+• Let the batter sit: Make sure to let the pumpkin pecan waffles mixture sit for a few minutes after mixing the ingredients together.
 This will allow the flour to absorb the liquid

-• The waffles come out fluffy and light after 11 minutes. if you prefer your waffles crispy, cook them for an additional five minutes.
+• Cooking them: The waffles come out fluffy and light after 11 minutes. if you prefer your waffles crispy, cook them for an additional five minutes.

 Disclaimer: